amngiri/emotion-detector/README.md

-# emotion-detector
 # 👁️‍🗨️ Face Emotion Detection

 This project is a real-time face emotion detection app built using **TensorFlow**, **OpenCV**, and **Gradio**, and deployed on **Hugging Face Spaces**.

 It allows users to:
-- Upload an image (or optionally use their webcam)
+- Upload an image or capture a picture using their device camera
 - Automatically detect human faces
 - Predict the facial emotion using a trained deep learning model

+For real-time live emotion detection, users can run the `app_web_cam.py` file locally.

 ---